Hypnum cupressiforme

-It is a small to medium-sized moss about 2–10 cm long.
-It is pleurocarpous, having prostrate, creeping stems which form smooth, dense mats.
-The stems are branched and covered in overlapping leaves giving the impression of a cypress tree.
-The stem leaves are long and thin measuring 1.0-2.1 mm by 0.3-0.6 mm.
+This small to medium-sized moss is about 2–10 cm long.
+It is pleurocarpous, with prostrate, creeping stems that form smooth, dense mats.
+The branched stems are covered in overlapping leaves, giving the impression of a cypress tree.
+The stem leaves are long and thin, measuring 1.0-2.1 mm by 0.3-0.6 mm.
 They are concave and sickle-shaped, tapering towards the tip.
-The branch leaves are smaller and narrower than those on the stems.
+The branch leaves are smaller and narrower than the stem leaves.
 The moss produces short, cylindrical and slightly curved capsules which contain the spores.
-The capsules are 1.7-2.4 mm long and have a lid-like operculum measuring 0.6-0.9 mm.
-They are borne on reddish-brown stalks which are 1-2.5 cm long.
-The moss is dioicous, having separate male and female plants.
-Hypnum cupressiforme is a highly variable species and numerous varieties have been described.
+These capsules measure 1.7-2.4 mm in length and have a lid-like operculum measuring 0.6-0.9 mm.
+They are borne on reddish-brown stalks which are 1–2.5 cm long.
+The moss is dioicous, meaning that it has separate male and female plants.
+Numerous varieties of Hypnum cupressiforme have been described, making it a highly variable species.